asiermarzo/Ultraino/README.md

 # How to Run the Software
 * Download the source as a zip file or checkout the repository.

-* Be sure that you have installed Java Development Kit 1.8 http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
+* Be sure that you have installed JDK 11 https://www.oracle.com/java/technologies/javase-jdk11-downloads.html
 * Install Netbeans Integrated Development Environment (you can also use Eclipse if you want).
 The Java SE pack is enough https://netbeans.org/downloads/

 * Import the Source code in Netbeans.
 Run Netbeans, File->Open Project, Select the folder with the sourcecode.
 * Click Run.
 You can click Run->Run project.
 It will take some time the first time since it needs to compile the sourcecode.